What To Expect On Your Discovery Flight

 A Discovery Flight is just what it sounds like: A flight that allows a person that's never been flying to try it out for the first time.

-Discovery Flights are offered at a special price of $75 and they’re a great option for someone who wonders if they should get a pilot's license.
+Discovery Flights are offered at a special introductory price and they’re a great option for someone who wonders if they should get a pilot's license.

 People take Discovery Flights to learn what it’s like to fly, see if it's something they might want to pursue, and sometimes just to see the area.